kubernetes/contributor-site/content/en/events/2023/kcseu/_index.md

 ### About

-The Europe Summit will be a lightweight event taking place on May 16th in Amsterdam, The Netherlands alongside
+The Europe Summit will be a lightweight event taking place on April 18th in Amsterdam, The Netherlands alongside
 <a href="https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/" rel="noopener noreferrer" target="_blank">KubeCon</a>
 at the
 <a href="https://www.rai.nl/en" rel="noopener noreferrer" target="_blank">RAI Amsterdam</a>.

-The Summit will be a loosely organized event with a [relaxed schedule](/events/2023/kcseu/schedule), including a Steering AMA, three hours of Unconference Sessions, multiple SIG and WG meetings, and a Documentation Sprint.
+The Summit will be a loosely organized event with a [relaxed schedule](/events/2023/kcseu/schedule), including a Steering AMA, several hours of Unconference Sessions, potential SIG and WG meetings, and a Documentation Sprint.
 This will be followed by a [Contributor Social](/events/2023/kcseu/social) with games and refreshments.

 This page will be updated as more activities are scheduled.
 If you have